 East Rochester Elementary School (East Rochester)

-Talk about awesome playgrounds that are shady too–we loved this one!
+Talk about awesome playgrounds that are shady too–we love this one!
 Adjacent to East Rochester Elementary School, this little pocket park is found at the intersections of Garfield Street and Woodbine Ave.
 Since it’s affiliated with the school there, it’s off-limits during school hours, but we loved visiting on a weekend.
 LOTS of slides, bridges, ladders, and nooks to explore.
 There’s a fancy new play structure behind this one too, and although it’s in the sun, it has state-of-the-art climbing, hanging, and exploring playground equipment.
 The ride here from the Village of Pittsford can be done completely on sidewalks and quiet neighborhood streets.
 Cross Fairport Rd at Sherwood Dr and you’ll get to take advantage of a button to cross the road that changes the light immediately for you.
 Follow the sidewalk around the high school and elementary school to avoid riding on Fairport Rd.
-Crossing I-490 was a bit overgrown when we crossed (whacked in the head with grape vines) and the sidewalk was surprisingly busy with cyclists so we had to take turns on the bridge, but besides that uneventful.
+The sidewalk crossing I-490 was a bit overgrown when we crossed (whacked in the head with grape vines) and the sidewalk was surprisingly busy with cyclists so we had to take turns on the bridge, but besides that uneventful.
 Distance from the Village of Pittsford: 2.2 miles.